Bert Rigby, You're a Fool: Reception

 Janet Maslin gave the film a mixed review in The New York Times, saying "the film that Carl Reiner has fashioned around Mr. Lindsay's music-loving mineworker, is extremely odd.
 Its pace isn't quick.
 Its point isn't clear.
 Its satire is so gentle that it hardly has a target.
 Its only guiding sentiment is a loose, soft-hearted affection for a certain kind of show-business magic."
-Anne Bancroft earned a Golden Raspberry Award nomination for Worst Supporting Actress for her performance in the film.
+Anne Bancroft earned a nomination for the Golden Raspberry Award for Worst Supporting Actress for her performance in the film at the 10th Golden Raspberry Awards.